 Research(Research Description PDF)

 Research in our group is interdisciplinary and spans several fields: physical and analytical electrochemistry, carbon material science, point-of-care medical diagnostics, neuroanalytical chemistry, and corrosion of additively manufactured metal alloys.
-We conduct fundamental research with advanced carbon materials to address key problems and technological needs in energy, health and the environment.
-Our core science lies in the preparation, processing and application of diamond and diamond-like carbon thin films.
-We seek to considerably improve the ability to prepare and control the material properties of polycrystalline diamond and nitrogen-incorporated tetrahedral amor-phous carbon, and to explore frontier applications where the unique material properties are essential for performance.
+We conduct fundamental research to address key problems and technological needs in health and the environment.
+Our core science lies in the preparation, processing and application of multiple carbon materials including conducting diamond films and powders, nitrogenincorporated tetrahedral amorphous carbon films, and screen- and inkjet-printed carbons.